Signature spell

 Damaging spell: (+1)

-You give the spell the ability to deal damage.
-Even if the base spell does not require concentration, this spell requires concentration.
-The new signature spell must also be modified by the ‘school spell' modification as well to determine the type of damage the spell deals and which type of saving throw the signature spell requires, if base spell does not already require a saving throw:
+You modify the spell with the ability to deal damage.
+Even if the base spell does not require concentration, this spell requires concentration if it’s duration is longer than ‘instantaneous’.
+The new signature spell must also be modified by the ‘school spell' modification to determine the type of damage the spell deals and which type of saving throw the signature spell requires, if base spell does not already require a saving throw:

 • Continuous Damage.
 Each time a creature fails a saving throw against this spell, it takes damage equal to a number of d6 times the signature spell’s level.

 • Controlled Damage.
-For the duration of the spell, you can use an action on subsequent turns to target another creature with 30 feet of the spell’s target or effect.
-That target must make a saving throw or take damage equal to a number of d10 times the signature spell’s level.
+For the duration of the spell, you can use an action on subsequent turns to target another creature within 30 feet of the spell’s original target or effect.
+The new target must make a saving throw or take damage equal to a number of d10 times the signature spell’s level.
 On a successful saving throw, the target instead takes half damage.

 Base spell requirement